oconnor663/bao/docs/spec.md

 except that all the chunks are omitted.
 Whenever the decoder would read a chunk, it instead reads the corresponding offset from the original input file.
-This is intended for situations where the benefit of retaining the unmodified input file is worth the complexity of reading two separate files.
+This is intended for situations where the benefit of retaining the unmodified input file is worth the complexity of reading two separate files to decode.

 ## Slice Format